 Debt collection in Italy

-Our team of qualified lawyers regularly assist clients with both civil and commercial disputes related to debt collection.
+Our team of qualified lawyers regularly assist international clients with both civil and commercial disputes related to debt collection.

 In order to obtain a Court injunction order, we shall provide to Court the following documents: